Southern Yemeni separatists tell Saudi Arabia: evict Islah or lose the war

 “Abu Dhabi now seems to be reconsidering the wisdom of Saudi foreign policy under MBS (Crown Prince Mohammed bin Salman), which has produced few tangible victories of note,” the New York-based Soufan Center said in a briefing on Wednesday.

+While the UAE can exit Yemen while maintaining influence through southern forces, Saudi Arabia cannot walk away without neutralizing the armed Houthi movement on its borders.

+“Now that the Saudis are left alone...I don’t think they know how to get out,” said a Gulf source familiar with Yemen policy.
+“The Saudis must accept that five years of Hadi government is a failure.”

+Alnoud said southerners would no longer accept being sidelined.
 “The Saudis need to make a decision: do they want to win the war against the Houthis?
 If they do, then they need to recognize us - STC - to govern and manage the south even in the transition period,” he said.

+Riyadh called for an emergency summit over Aden without setting a date.
+Hadi’s vice foreign minister, Mohammed al-Hadhrami, told Reuters on Monday they would not attend unless the UAE stops backing separatist fighters following the “coup”.

-Ahead of an emergency summit called for by Riyadh, Alnoud said he had a message for Prince Mohammed, Saudi Arabia’s de factor ruler.
+Alnoud had a message for Prince Mohammed, Saudi Arabia’s de factor ruler.

 “I would say to MBS: if you really want to win the war, the southerners have been credible partners, have shown they can engage constructively... but in return they need to keep the south clean from these corrupt Islah-affiliated officials.”

-Alnoud said the peace process led by the United Nations was far behind and needed to catch up with events.

-The U.N. is already struggling to implement a stalled peace deal in the main port city of Hodeidah, north of Aden, and ease tensions between Saudi Arabia and the Houthis to enable political talks on a transitional governing body to end the war.
+Alnoud said U.N. peace efforts needed to catch up with events.
+The United Nations is already struggling to implement a stalled peace deal in the main port city of Hodeidah and ease tensions between Saudi Arabia and the Houthis to enable political talks on a transitional governing body to end the war.

-“Any position of power has to be in the hands of southerners.
-Southerners need to be given the power to govern themselves and southerners need to be engaged as an equal partner in the peace process,” Alnoud said.
+“Southerners need to be given the power to govern themselves and southerners need to be engaged as an equal partner in the peace process,” Alnoud said.
 “We can still be part of Yemen, Hadi can still be president but the south is to be ruled and governed by southerners.”

 So will the south break away?